Narasimha-jampana/Code-Conveter-Make-Logic-Not-Language-/README.md

 ***

-Would you like me to also add a short section listing **which exact languages your converter supports** (e.g., Python ↔ JavaScript, Java ↔ Python, etc.) so visitors know what it can do out of the box?
+If you paste here the **exact list of languages** your converter supports (e.g., only Python→JavaScript, or Python↔Java↔C++), I can rewrite the **“Supported Conversions”** section to match your current implementation perfectly.